 So You've Enrolled with Smart Schools - Now What?

-Enrolling with Smart Schools is a great decision if you are looking to continue your high school education online and at your own pace, and our mentors and instructors are here to help keep you on track and help you graduate.
-But there’s a few steps between applying and graduating - we are here to help you figure out what those steps are and ensure you feel supported as you go through the enrollment process.
+Enrolling with Smart Schools is a great decision if you need flexibility.
+As a student at Smart Schools, you can continue your high school education online and at your own pace, and our mentors and instructors are here to help keep you on track.
+But there are a few steps between applying and graduating.
+We are here to help you figure out what those steps are and ensure you feel supported as you go through the enrollment process.

 All students have to start by filling out the enrollment form and paying their first month’s tuition or applying for financing.
 We intentionally keep tuition low and affordable so all students have the opportunity to graduate with their high school diplomas.